 What to Wear When It’s Really Cold – Below 0°C Or 32°F

-In extreme cold, you’ll need to use more layers and consider your gear choices more carefully.
-The head-to-toe dressing guide below will help you find the balance between staying warm and overheating, and provide you some of our top gear recommendations.
+In extreme cold, you’ll need to use more layers and consider your winter running gear choices more carefully.
+The head-to-toe dressing guide below will help you find the balance between staying warm and overheating, and provide you some of our top winter running gear recommendations.

 This will help keep heat from escaping and keep you much warmer than a headband.
 We like this one if you’re looking for an inexpensive option.